cataru25/shopping-car/README.md

 6. Open your web browser and visit http://localhost:3000 to access the shopping cart.

+## Deploy

+The shopping car was deployed using Render.
+Take a look at this url: https://wwcode-shopping-car.onrender.com/

 ## Contributing

 If you would like to contribute to this project, you can follow these steps: